guides12 min read

 Common Mistakes That Slow You Down

-Perfectionism is the enemy of a sustainable tracking habit.
+With a manual method, perfectionism is the enemy of a sustainable tracking habit.
 A hand with approximate bet sizes and a missing turn card is infinitely more useful than a hand you did not record at all because you were still finishing the previous one.
+A fast, tap-based tool largely removes this trade-off — capturing the full hand fits inside the window, so you are not forced to choose between speed and completeness.

 No Consistent Format